 1. **Configure Environment**

-Define your project-specific variables in `docmd.config.js`.
+Define your project variables in `docmd.config.json`.

 ::: callout tip